-Evidence is mixed regarding the effect of noise on speech perception for DYS children; some studies show poorer performance for DYS children for speech tokens presented in noise (Brady, Schankweiler, & Mann, 1983; Ziegler, Pech-Georgel, George, & Lorenzi, 2009) than for tokens presented in quiet, whereas others fail to find such effects (Inoue, Higashibara, Okazaki, & Maekawa, 2011; Messaoud-Galusi et al., 2011, for conditions with balanced numbers of presentations).
+Evidence is mixed regarding the effect of noise on speech perception for DYS children; some studies show poorer performance for DYS children for speech tokens presented in noise (Brady et al., 1983; Ziegler et al., 2009) than for tokens presented in quiet, whereas others fail to find such effects (Messaoud-Galusi et al., 2011; Inoue et al., 2011, for conditions with balanced numbers of presentations).
 Those studies showing a worsening of perceptual abilities in noise could at first sight be interpreted as evidence of impoverished phonological representations.
-However, in the Ziegler et al. (2009) study, the fact that DYS children (who as a group exhibited poor performance in noise) had intact masking release (i.e., could exploit "glimpses" when in maskers that were modulated) led the authors to suggest that these children had intact phonemic restoration and thus intact representations.
+However, in the Ziegler et al. study, (2009), the fact that DYS children (who as a group exhibited poor performance in noise) had intact masking release (i.e., could exploit 'glimpses' when in maskers that were modulated) led the authors to suggest that these children had intact phonemic restoration and thus intact representations.
 Rather, they suggested that the deficit was in the integration of acoustic cues and in the mapping of these acoustic cues to phonological categories.
 Integrating acoustic cues situated in different parts of the speech signal is seen as particularly difficult in noisy conditions, as cue redundancy may be reduced due to masking and distortion.
 In such conditions, according to Ziegler et al. (2009), the integration process is pushed to its limit.
-This explanation is compatible with the view that it is the access to phonological representations that is affected rather than the representations themselves.
+This explanation is compatible with the view that it is the access to phonological representations which is affected rather than the representations themselves.

-The effect of increasing within- and between-talker variability in tasks with DYS children is also likely to be informative in evaluating whether these children have impoverished phonological representations, but this has been underresearched.
-The ability to deal with such variability in speech is fundamental to efficient speech perception (Johnson, 1997), but the effect of within- and between-talker variability on speech perception is relatively unexplored, even for children with typical development.
-Studies have shown that recognizing words produced by multiple talkers rather than a single talker imposes a processing cost even for adult listeners (e.g., Creelman, 1957; Mullennix, Pisoni, & Martin, 1989; Sommers & Barcroft, 2006) and that younger children are more affected by talker variability than are older children (Ryalls & Pisoni, 1997).
+The effect of increasing within- and between-talker variability in tasks with DYS children is also likely to be informative in evaluating whether these children have impoverished phonological representations, but has been under-researched.
+The ability to deal with such variability in speech is fundamental to efficient speech perception (Johnson, 1997) but the effect of within- and between-talker variability on speech perception is relatively unexplored even for typically-developing children.
+We know that recognizing words produced by multiple talkers rather than a single talker imposes a processing cost even for adult listeners (e.g., Creelman, 1957; Mullennix, Pisoni, & Martin, 1989; Sommers & Barcroft, 2006) and that younger children are more affected by talker variability than older children (Ryalls & Pisoni, 1997).